watson-developer-cloud/assistant-toolkit/ai-lifecycle/README.md

 In this phase of the lifecycle, you have gone through the process of creating, analyzing and then updating your virtual assistant multiple times and are now interested in creating deployment processes for your virtual assistant.

 In this phase, we recommend that you go through the documentation related to deploying a virtual assistant.
-Reviewing the section on how to call out to your virtual assistants from within your use cases using the Watson Assistant APIs can help with the integration of the dialog skill into the final business process.
+Reviewing the section on how to call out to your virtual assistants from within your use cases using the IBM watsonx Assistant APIs can help with the integration of the dialog skill into the final business process.
 Documentation related to [Software Development Kits (SDK)](https://cloud.ibm.com/docs/services/assistant?topic=watson-using-sdks) currently supported in various programming languages can also be found there

 ## Phase 4: Measure live system